 What is a Cystic Fibrosis Center?

 A Cystic Fibrosis Center is a medical center devoted to the care of individuals with CF and their families.
 CF Centers are only accredited by the Cystic Fibrosis Foundation (CFF) after undergoing a rigorous evaluation by the CFF.

-Receiving care at a CF Center affords your child and your family access to a multidisciplinary group of healthcare experts who have received training in CF Care.
-This team works closely together to come up with a plan of care tailored for your child and your family.
+Receiving care at a CF Center affords your child and your family access to a multidisciplinary group of health care experts who have received training in CF care.
+This team works closely to come up with a plan of care tailored for your child and your family.
 We also have access to the resources of the CFF including the latest treatments and research studies.

 The Lehigh Valley CF Center is the only such CF Center based in the Lehigh Valley and the only pediatric CF Center to be an affiliate of the CF Center of the Children's Hospital of Philadelphia (CHOP).
 In addition to providing the most advanced care in the Lehigh Valley, this affiliation allows us to provide additional resources for patients and their families.

 Specialized supportive care exclusively at Lehigh Valley Reilly Children’s Hospital